 How does Art Therapy work?

 As part of the training of Art Therapists at Kindred Art Space, they do have a basis in interpreting art on varying levels.
-But this understanding helps Kerryn to ask key questions of you, empowering you to find meaning rather than just relying on her giving you advice.
+Yet this understanding helps them to ask key questions of you, empowering you to find meaning rather than just relying on their giving you advice.
 The meaning, personal associations and feelings of the artwork is always held by you.
-Kerryn holds the energetic space for you in a safe and nurturing environment helping you unlock your power to find your answers.
+Kindred Art Space Art Therapists hold the energetic space for you in a safe and nurturing environment helping you unlock your power to find your answers.
 Just as each art piece is one of a kind, the attached meanings to them are highly individual, very powerful and hold the potential to create deep and long lasting change for the better.